intel/intel-xpu-backend-for-triton/docs/test_docs/unit_tests.md

 ## Optional
 **Run tests in parallel**

-You need install `pytest-xdist` first.
+You need to install `pytest-xdist` first.
 ```
 pytest -n 8 ...
-(The same with before)
+(The same as before)
 ```

 # Torch Inductor Tests

 This test case lies under `pytorch/tests/inductor`.
-We are on an active developing process, some changes are internally are going to be upstreamed to PyTorch shortly.
+We are in an active development process, some changes are internally going to be upstreamed to PyTorch shortly.
 We will update the docs then.

 # Appendix
 ## Skipping tests

-There are two way to skip:
+There are two ways to skip:

 1. Skip the whole test function by using a decorator: